 Vice Presidential Candidate

-I am very privileged to be nominated as a candidate for Vice President, and am indeed grateful for this exciting opportunity to serve the Engineers and Geoscientists BC membership in a new capacity.
+I feel very privileged to be nominated as a candidate for Vice President.
+I am indeed grateful for this exciting opportunity to serve the Engineers and Geoscientists BC membership in a new capacity.
 If elected, I commit to serving the public interest and promoting the interests of our Association’s members and licensees.
-As part of the Registration Committee, I have worked hard to develop programs for assisting foreign-trained professionals and minorities to achieve Association membership.
-I have seen the great value and enrichment that this innovative regulatory change has brought to engineering and geoscience.
+Serving on the Registration Committee, I have worked on developing programs for assisting foreign-trained professionals and minorities to achieve Association membership.
+I have seen the value and enrichment that this innovative regulatory change has brought to engineering and geoscience.
 I will continue to help develop new programs to facilitate access to our professions and help them thrive in a modern world.

 M.Sc.
 (Civil Engineering), University of Bristol, 1982